Understanding trained CNNs by indexing neuron selectivity: Introduction

 \section{Introduction}

-In parallel with the success of CNNs to solve vision problems, there is a growing interest in developing methodologies to understand and visualize the internal representations of these networks.
-How the responses of a trained CNN encode the visual information is a fundamental question for computer and eventually for human vision.
+In parallel with the success of CNNs to solve vision problems, there has been a continual interest in developing methodologies to understand and visualize internal representations of these networks.
+How the responses of a trained CNN encode the visual information is a fundamental question for computer vision.

-Several works have proposed different methodologies to address the understanding problem.
-Recently, in \cite{YixuanLi2015} two main groups of works are mentioned.
-On one side those works that deal with the problem from a \textit{theoretical} point of view.
-These are works such as \cite{Montavon11} where kernel sequences are used to conclude that deep networks create increasingly better representations as the number of layer increases, \cite{Arnab14} which explains why a deep learning network learns simple features first and that the representation complexity increases as the layers get deeper, \cite{Goodfellow14} where an explanation for why an adversarial example created for one network is still valid in many others and they usually assign it the same (wrong) class, or \cite{Arora14} that presents algorithms for training certain deep generative models with provable polynomial running time.
-On the other side, an \textit{empirical} point of view, which comprises approaches that pursuit methodologies to visualize intermediate features in the image space, or approaches that analyze the effect of modifying a given feature map in a neuron activation.
-Our work is framed in the first subset of empirical approaches.
+Several works have proposed different methodologies to address the understanding problem, in \cite{YixuanLi2015} two main groups of works were mentioned.
+On one side, those works that deal with the problem from a \textit{theoretical} point of view.
+These are works such as \cite{Montavon11} where kernel sequences are used to conclude that deep networks create increasingly better representations as the number of layer increases, \cite{Arnab14} which explains why a deep learning network learns simple features first and that the representation complexity increases as the layers get deeper, \cite{Goodfellow14} where an explanation for why an adversarial example created for one network is still valid in many others and they usually assign it the same (wrong) class.
+More recently, an emerging direction is building decision trees synthesizing the network generalization abilities \cite{FrosstHinton2017}.

-Visualizing intermediate features seeks to describe the activity of individual neurons.
-This description is the basis of this work hypothesis that is based on the idea that a proper understanding of the activity of the individual neurons allow us to draw a map of the CNN behavior.
-This behavior can be understood either in terms of relevant image features or in terms of the discriminative power of the neurons across the full architecture.

-The first and most obvious way to describe the activity of a single neuron is given by the inherent set of weights of the learned filters.
-These weights can be used to compare neurons between them, either within the same layer or versus neurons in similar CNNs which have been trained under different initialization conditions, as it is proposed by \cite{YixuanLi2015}.
-A direct visualization of these weights is intuitive when they belong to neurons of a first convolutional layer.
-However, when layers are stacked, that intuition disappears and the capability to understand the neuron activity is lost.